 And he uses different materials.
 No expensive materials and precious stones anymore, but semi-precious stones, glass, leather, and enamel.
 He chooses his material because of its color, shape, and luster.
 The design comes first and the preciousness is not important.

 He is not only a jewelry designer.
 But also a designer of glass, like church windows and the windows of the Orient-Express.
 Or perfume bottles.
 He makes them in a kind of mass production.
 The ‘normal’ people can afford his designs.

 You can expect that the rich and famous of this planet stick to their diamonds and gold jewelry.
-But they love the jewelry of René Lalique.
+But they love the jewelry of this jewelry designer.
 Although the material is not that expensive, his signature on the jewelry is.
-His jewelry is very expensive when you want to buy it on an auction at Christie’s or Sotheby’s.
+His jewelry is very expensive when you want to buy it at an auction at Christie’s or Sotheby’s.

-Even the Dutch Queen Juliana asked Lalique to design lamps for their palace.
+Even the Dutch Queen Juliana asked the jewelry designer Lalique to design lamps for their palace.
 And she has to wait for about two years.
 He has no time to accomplish the lamps immediately, not even for a Dutch queen.

-I meet the jewelry of René Lalique for the first time in the Lalique Museum in Doesburg/The Netherlands.
-For months I looked forward to going and see all the beauties for myself.
-I appreciate the way he makes the pieces of jewelry affordable for the large public.
+I met the art of the jewelry designer René Lalique for the first time in the Lalique Museum in Doesburg/The Netherlands.
+For months I looked forward to going and seeing all the beauties for myself.
+I appreciate the way this jewelry designer makes the pieces of jewelry affordable for the large public.
 I love his style and simplicity.
-But I was a bit disappointed about the finishing touch of the jewelry, not that fine as you get with gold and silver.
+But I was a bit disappointed about the finishing touch of the jewelry, not as fine as you get with gold and silver.
 Not as brilliant as precious stones.
 What do you think?

 Hug, Florence of FlorenceJewelshop